New Orleans City Council

 The New Orleans City Council is the legislative branch of the City of New Orleans, Louisiana, United States.
-The current mayor-council form of city government was created in 1954, following the 1950 amendment of the state constitution that provided for a home rule charter for the city.
-The 1954 Charter provided for seven members, five elected from single-member districts, and two elected at-large, replacing the 1912 Charter, which provided for a commission form of government with a mayor and four commissioners.
+Established in 1954 through a home rule charter, it replaced the city’s previous commission form of government created under the 1912 Charter.
+The current structure includes seven members: five elected from single-member districts and two elected at-large.
+Council members serve four-year terms, elected using the two-round system.